 Unmarried couples do not receive the same tax and estate planning benefits that married couples enjoy.
 You can still receive tax deduction benefits for the interest paid, but legal experts say that you must file separately.

-While we are unable to provide concrete legal advice, we can provide what is considered generally important advice for ummarried homebuying couples.
-You should strongly consider speaking with an attorney to draft a contract (cohabitation agreement) that details who is responsible for what (in terms of mortgage payment, taxes and insurance, the down payment, and who is entitled to and responsible for what in the event of a split).
+You may consider speaking to an attorney, and having them draft a contract (cohabitation agreement) that details who is responsible for what (in terms of the mortgage payment, taxes and insurance, down payment, and who is entitled to, and responsible for what, in the event of a split).